sdeng9/sdeng9.github.io/_pages/about.md

 News
 ======
-* 02/2024: we are looking for talented students to join our Design Intelligence Laboratory at the University of Kansas.
-Please check our Openings.
+* 08/2024: our Design Intelligence Laboratory at the University of Kansas has now been officially established.
+Multiple openings are available for graduate students in Spring/Fall 2025.
 * 01/2024: our paper of ["Data-Driven Physics-Constrained Recurrent Neural Networks for Multiscale Damage Modeling of Metallic Alloys with Process-Induced Porosity"](https://link.springer.com/article/10.1007/s00466-023-02429-1) is published by the _Computational Mechanics_.
 * 10/2023: I attended the SES Annual Technical Conference at the University of Minnesota and presented our lastest work on machine learning surrogates of multiscale damage analysis.
 * 09/2023: I serve as a minisymposium organizer for the IACM-MMLDE-CSET2023 Conference at the University of Texas El Paso.